xoxor4d/iw3xo-dev/README.md

    - You may need to change the Toolset of both glm and iw3x if you do not have v142 installed.
 For each go to General -> Platform Toolset -> set to your installed version
 3. Build -> Build Solution

-Generate the exe:
+#### Generating the exe:
-1. Copy a non-steam (1.7) "iw3mp.exe" into the "\assets" folder
+1. Copy a non-steam (1.7) "iw3mp.exe" into the "\assets\" folder
-2. Install required resource tools by running "res\res-tools.ps1"
+2. Install required resource tools by running "\res\res-tools.ps1"
-3. "res\generate-exe.ps1" will generate and place "iw3xo.exe" into the project root
+3. "\res\generate-exe.ps1" will generate and place "iw3xo.exe" into the project root
 4. Copy the generated exe into your cod4-root

-When you make changes you only need to build solution again.
+5. You only need to do this once

 Requires:
 1. https://github.com/xoxor4d/xcommon_iw3xo